sonalagarwal/TonalCodeChallenge/README.md

 # Android Version Targeting

 The application is currently built to work with Android API 26.
 However, App's minimum SDK support is Android API 14.

+# What the Application Does

+The Application fetches last five days weather(Every 3 hours) information and displays the Min/Max Temp and average humidity for each day.